ZecHub/zechub/site/ZFAV_Club/Guides_for_Creators/Community_Broadcasting.md

 - Do we use live fade to black or transitions?

-That’s up to you, the producer!
+That is up to you, the producer!

 - Is there a latency when you are streaming?

 This depends mostly on the destination to where you are streaming.
-For example, YouTube might have a delay of a minute or more due to video processing that’s done on their servers before being broadcast.
+For example, YouTube might have a delay of a minute or more due to video processing that is done on their servers before being broadcast.

 - Audio drops when using OBS on slow machine and while doing green-screening